tomitheninja/university/README.md

 Learn the algorithms and the syntax before the exam.

-Thank you for not causing problems for me.

 ## Help wanted

 I wrote more than half of this repository while being half asleep.